-Designed for advanced EAL students with a strong knowledge of the language, this course encourages young writers to express themselves in English.
+Designed for native speakers and students who attend a school where the primary language is English, this course encourages young writers to express themselves in English.
 Students improve their writing through learning how to structure and write essays, short stories, and persuasive texts.
 They discuss what makes good creative writing and strengthen their comprehension and critical thinking skills.

 Ticino, the only Italian-speaking Swiss canton, is the perfect environment for learning conversational Italian.
 Students build their vocabulary and learn to write about topics in the areas of fashion, food, art, and culture.
 They reinforce their classroom learning with excursions to locations throughout Ticino and Italy.
 Courses include beginner and intermediate levels.

 Students learn from native speakers who are dedicated to helping them gain confidence in their skills.
 Optional trips to the French-speaking part of Switzerland provide a chance to use the language with locals.
 Courses include beginner and intermediate levels.